254Co/BrokerSync/Development.md

 #### Data Flow

-- **Order Placement**: User submits an order via the frontend, which is processed by the backend and stored in the database.
-The order is then routed to the appropriate exchange or trading venue.
+- **Order Placement**: Broker submits a customer order via the frontend, which is processed by the backend and stored in the database.
+The order is then routed to the appropriate venue.
 - **Client Management**: Client data is captured during onboarding and managed through the CRM system, with data stored in a relational database.
 - **Analytics**: Real-time and historical data is processed and analyzed, with insights provided to users via dashboards and reports.